wimlds/nyc-2017-scikit-sprint/README.md

 #### 4. Review Open Issues
 * [scikit-learn repository](https://github.com/scikit-learn/scikit-learn)
-* go through some [open issues](https://github.com/scikit-learn/scikit-learn/issues) and become familiar with them The link to issues should probably mention that easy issues are most appropriate for the sprint, and that often issues that don't have anyone assigned have the "need contributor" label.
-Maybe you can change the link to point to "easy" issues.
+* There are over 750 issues.
+For the sprint, we will focus on issues with the label "easy" and "Need Contributor"
+* go through some ['easy'-label open issues](https://github.com/scikit-learn/scikit-learn/issues?q=is%3Aissue+is%3Aopen+label%3AEasy) and become familiar with them